HiEST/cova-tuner/README.md

 </p>

 <p align="center">
-    <b>Edge AutoTune</b> automates the optimization of convolutional neural networks deployed to the edge for video analytics.
+    <b>COVA</b> automates the optimization of convolutional neural networks deployed to the edge for video analytics.
 </p>

 <p align="center">